 Name of Member Relevant Experience and Qualifications William Fisher Mr. Fisher is a professional geologist with over 25 years of experience in the mining industry and has served as a director of several public companies.
-Mr. Fisher has been on the Audit Committee for PC Gold Inc. for 3 years.
+Mr. Fisher served on the Audit Committee for PC Gold Inc. for 3 years.
 Doug Bache (Chairman) Mr. Bache holds a B. Math and Business Administration degree from the University of Waterloo.
 Mr. Bache has been involved in financing mining companies and has held financial management, senior officer and director positions with both major and junior mining companies (including Audit Committee memberships) for over 20 years.
-Blaise Yerly Mr. Yerly holds a business school diploma.
-He has acted as Managing Director, Minosucra LLC (formerly Triumph International Trading Ltd.) from 1998 to present.